 I’ve been there too, and I’ve come out on the other side.

 Hi.
-I’m Jeanette Hargreaves, temper coach.
+I’m Jeanette Hargreaves, life coach.
 I help moms who lose their temper.
 They tell themselves, “That’ll be the last time,” over and over.
 I teach them new ways to have patience and control so they can be the mom they want to be.

 I inherited my hot temper from my dad.